 - 1. Remove the two 3x20mm button-head screws that secure the top bumper mount to diff case. - 2.
-Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
-The two front screws do not need to be removed. - 3.
+Turn the chassis over and remove the two 3x12mm countersunk screws that hold the bumper/skid plate to the bulkhead. - 3.
 Remove the 3x20mm button-head screw from the bumper mount and tie bar. - 4.
 Slide bumper assembly off of the chassis. - 5.
 Remove the tie bar from the chassis. - 6.
 Remove the two 3x15mm button-head screws from differential cover.
 Do not remove the two screws that secure the shock tower. - 7.
 Remove the differential cover and slide the differential out of the front of the case. - 8.
 To reinstall the differential, reverse the steps.